keesiemeijer/wp-reference/README.md

 # Delete all tables in the database when provisioning (re-installs WP).
 # Boolean value or 'empty'
-#   If 'empty' is used all post data (posts, meta, terms etc) is deleted
+#   If 'empty' is used all post data (posts, meta, terms etc) is deleted before parsing
 # Default: false
 RESET_WORDPRESS=false